ardaerbaharli/twitchLurkerV2/README.md

 ## This project does not promote or encourage any illegal activities.
 All contents provided are meant for educational purpose only.

-## BE RESPONSIBLE AND DO NOT USE THIS BOT FOR MALICIOUS INTENT.!
+## BE RESPONSIBLE AND DO NOT USE THIS BOT FOR MALICIOUS INTENT!

 # twitchLurkerV2